CGCookie/retopoflow/docs/v4/changelist.md

 - Fixed PolyStrips width when the retopo object has non-uniform scale
 - Fixed PolyStrips creating sharp angles when the stroke is smooth but the source has sharp angles
 - Fixed issue when deleting source objects while Retopoflow is running
+- Fixed Strokes and PolyPen being able to snap to hidden vertices

 ### 4.0.0 beta 7